Installing the StashCache Cache¶

 Installing the Cache¶

-The StashCache daemon consists of an XRootD server and an HTCondor-based service for collecting and reporting statistics about the cache.
+The StashCache daemon consists of an XRootD server and a service for collecting and reporting statistics about the cache.
 To simplify installation, OSG provides convenience RPMs that install all required software with a single command:

 [email protected] # yum install --enablerepo=osg-testing stashcache-cache-server

 If installing authenticated StashCache Cache server, you need an additional package:

 [email protected] # yum install --enablerepo=osg-testing stashcache-cache-server-auth

 First, you must create a "cache directory", which will be used to store downloaded files.

 We recommend using a separate file system for the cache directory,